 Mabel married the love of her life, Mr. Reuben Kwaku Adams a” really handsome guy” as my dad described himself, and they made their home in the small college town of Achimota where they raised all their children.
 Her home was filled with love, laughter and adventure.
 Mabel was a loving mother to many, a remarkable cook and an encourager.
 Despite her hectic schedule at work and at church, she enjoyed hosting family and friends.
 Her home was a place of escape for boarding school children who wanted a home cooked meal, or a brief reprieve from the dormitory or a stove to stretch their hair in preparation for the “Mikado”.
 She indeed was a mother to many!
 She never turned any child away but will lovingly and sometimes sternly meet you at your point of need.

 Mabel was an active member of the Presbyterian Church of both the Achimota and Kaneshie branches, where she played major roles in the Women’s Fellowship, Bible Study and Prayer groups.
 She understood the power of prayer and instilled this in all her children.
 She was an intercessor!
 Mabel’s walk of faith was truly authentic and was evident in the miracles, signs and wonders we experienced in our home.
 Notable miracles!
 She gave us “Jesus” – our legacy.

 Our mom had an infectious smile, a great sense of humor which will be missed by all who knew her.
 Mama, as we bid you farewell, we take consolation in the fact that you truly loved the Lord and you lived a fulfilled life.
 Jesus said “I am the resurrection and the life: He who believes in me, though he were dead, yet shall he live.”
 John 11: 25.

 She is survived by her five children, nine grandchildren and a Greatgrandchild.

-To plant a tree in memory of Mabel Adams, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mabel Adams, please visit our floral store.